 4. FOR EMERGENCIES, DEVELOP A PAYMENT PLAN OR “MONEY-CRUNCH”

-6 Tips For Managing Your Credit Card Debt
+6 Tips For Creating a Credit Card Debt Management Plan

 Being free of credit card debt means the freedom to do more with your hard-earned money.
 Credit cards are not for everyone, and that is okay.
 If you find yourself unable to get your head above water with credit card debt, you may need to stop using your credit card altogether.
 Adding to existing credit card debt with an astronomical interest rate will make it more challenging to get out of that debt.
 Credit cards charge a very high interest when not paid off on time, between 15% to 29%!
 Here are some tips for managing your credit card debt: